LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/10-executorFramework.md

 }
 ```

-You can also create an executor just executes the given task on the current thread.
+You can also create an executor that just executes the given task on the current thread.

 ```java
 class DirectExecutor implements Executor {